Walt Disney PicturesThis is a featured page

 Nickname: "50 Happy Years"

-Logo: On a red background (with black moving dots), a blue version of Disney's 50th anniversary logo (a big 50 with Mickey Mouse ears on the "0" with the word "HAPPY" above it and "YEARS" below) appear and eventually change the background into a blue background with images of Disney cartoon characters outlined in green.
+red background with black moving dots, a blue version of Disney's 50th anniversary logo; a big "50" with Mickey Mouse ears on the "0" with the word "HAPPY" above it and "YEARS" below, appear and eventually change the background into a blue background with images of Disney cartoon characters, outlined in green, facing the 50.
 The "50" logo zooms out followed by "HAPPY" zooming out above it and "YEARS" doing the same below.
 Tinker Bell appears, flies around and waves her wand, changing the screen to black.
-The Buena Vista logo would follow.
+The 1954 Buena Vista logo would follow.

 3rd Logo